Race-Life-net/RaceLife-Roleplay/README.md

 ### Meet Our Team

+**[MK](https://www.twitch.tv/mkhideout) - Race-Life.net Founder, Server Manager**

+* John "MK" Mekelatos is a Unity Developer, Content Creator, and Owner of many racing communities for popular racing games, including Assetto Corsa, BeamNG, The Forza Franchise and the Need For Speed Franchise.
+* He is currently working on a FPS airsoft game.

 **[Frontline Genisis](https://portfolio.frontlinegen.repl.co) - Race-Life.net Lead Web Developer**

 * Originally born in London, England- Marshall "Frontline Genisis" Woods always had an interest in Computing Science; coding his first project at the age of 7, which was a basic timer app built in Javascript.
 * Now he is currently studying for a computing and engineering qualification.

+**[Someonewho2]() - Race-Life.net SQL Developer, Manager**

+* Honestly, they stay so anonymous, there is nothing to put here.
+* Now they are doing, I don't know.

-**[MK](https://www.twitch.tv/mkhideout) - Race-Life.net Founder, Server Manager**
+**[Debaucus]() - Race-Life.net SQL Developer, Manager**

-* John "MK" Mekelatos is a Unity Developer, Content Creator, and Owner of many racing communities for popular racing games, including Assetto Corsa, BeamNG, The Forza Franchise and the Need For Speed Franchise.
-* He is currently working on a FPS airsoft game.
+* Ryan "Debaucus"
+* Now they are doing, I don't know.